Power Systems Basics

 Current

-The current I(t) through an capacitor:
+The current I(t) through a capacitor:

 \( \Large i(t)_{c}= C(\frac{dv_{c} }{dt}) \)